Precision bound and optimal control in periodically modulated continuous quantum thermal machines: Introduction

 In this paper, we first study a periodically driven continuous quantum thermal machine \cite{klimovsky13minimal} where the working fluid consists of a minimal two-level system that can work both as an engine and a refrigerator.
 Employing the techniques of counting field statistics \cite{esposito-fluctuation-review} and the Floquet formalism \cite{floquet-1, floquet-2, floquet-3, floquet-4}, we provide analytic expressions for the currents and fluctuations.
 Very recently, a novel quantification of fluctuations has been introduced for heat engines \cite{ito2019universal, Bijay-machine-ss,Bijay-Otto}, defined as the ratio of fluctuation of output work and fluctuation of heat input from the hot bath.
 Analogous definition has also been provided for refrigerator \cite{ Bijay-machine-ss,Bijay-Otto} defined as the ratio of the fluctuation of heat extracted from cold bath and fluctuation of input work.
+The mathematical form of this quantification is reminiscent of efficiency (co-efficient of performance for refrigerator) giving an essence of the fluctuation for relevant quantities.
+In general one can define $n-$th order for such quantities taking the ratio of $n-$th order central moments.
 It was shown that such a quantity is bounded from both below and above for continuous autonomous thermal machines \cite{Bijay-machine-ss}.
+One advantage for using this quantity is that, as also shown previously for autonomous and discrete thermal machines, such quantity receives a universal upper bound that is solely dependent on the temperature ratio of the cold and hot heat baths.
 We study the same quantity in the present context.
 We focus on cases where the qubit is driven by sinusoidal, optimal, and circular modulations.
-First demonstrating the validity of TUR for each scenario, we interestingly find that for such non-autonomous machines, while performing as an engine (refrigerator), the lower (upper) bound is always satisfied whereas open questions remain about the existence of the upper (lower) bound.
+First demonstrating the validity of TUR for each scenario, we find that for such non-autonomous machines, while performing as an engine (refrigerator), the lower (upper) bound is always satisfied whereas we found that the upper (lower) bound is not satisfied at least for one model we considered.

 To illustrate further on TUR, in contrast to sinusoidal modulation, the optimized protocol obtained via Chopped Random Basis (CRAB) method allows for reduced TUR ratio for the input (heat current from the hot bath in the engine regime and power in the refrigerator regime) for a wide range of modulation frequencies, whereas the same may not be always true in the case of the output (power output in the engine regime and heat current extracted from the cold bath in the refrigerator regime).
 Furthermore, for such more generic modulation schemes, we observe that the TUR can show signatures of heat engine to refrigerator transition.
 Finally, we focus on circular modulation with secular approximation \cite{secular-1, secular-2}.
 Combined with the Floquet analysis, we find that the evolution of the diagonal and the off-diagonal elements of the system density matrix are decoupled, leading to Pauli type master equation for the diagonal entries.
 Consequently, TUR is obeyed for heat currents in this model.
 In absence of secular approximation, \cite{secular-1, secular-2} evolution of diagonal and off-diagonal elements of the density matrix may not decouple, thereby leaving a possibility of violating the original TUR.